bobblybit/CGPA_Calculator/README.md

 # CGPA_Calculator
-This is a simple application that calculate cgpa
+This is a simple application that calculates cgpa